Learn to Transpose, Step by Step

-Then you have an F-instrument.
+Then you have an A-instrument.
 Etc.

 You still can't find out?
 Ask your music teacher, or another person who plays the same instrument you do.

+You now know to which key you have to transpose?
 Then you may go on with the next block of this page:

 B-flat instrument (Si bemol)